Advanced Go Training

 Concurrency With Channels: Safe Communication Between Goroutines

 This chapter delves into Go's powerful concurrency mechanism using channels to enable safe communication between goroutines.
 You will learn how to implement basic and advanced channel usage, including buffered and unbuffered channels, how to signal completion, and gracefully shut down applications.
 The chapter will guide you through practical examples and best practices for avoiding common concurrency pitfalls, making it easier to build robust, concurrent applications that scale efficiently.
+Channels are a typed conduit through which you can send and receive values.

-The context package in Go is essential for managing request-scoped data, timeouts, and cancellations across various parts of your application.
+The `context` package in Go is essential for managing request-scoped data, timeouts, and cancellations across various parts of your application.
 This chapter provides an in-depth look into how Go's context package helps simplify managing concurrent operations.
 You'll learn how to propagate values like user data across goroutines, handle timeouts to ensure efficient resource management, and gracefully cancel operations when required.
-By the end, you’ll understand how to avoid common pitfalls and implement the context package to build robust, scalable Go applications.
+By the end, you’ll understand how to avoid common pitfalls and implement the `context` package to build robust, scalable Go applications.

 Prerequisites

-Testing Basics: Writing And Running Unit Tests
+Testing Basics: Writing and Running Unit Tests

-This chapter introduces the fundamentals of testing in Go, with a focus on writing and running unit tests using the built-in testing package.
-You'll learn how to structure tests, the importance of naming conventions, and how to utilize the *testing.T type to create effective test cases.
-Key concepts such as the difference between Error and Fatal, crafting meaningful failure messages, and organizing internal vs. external tests are explored.
+This chapter introduces the fundamentals of testing in Go, with a focus on writing and running unit tests using the built-in `testing` package.
+You'll learn how to structure tests, the importance of naming conventions, and how to utilize the `*testing.T` type to create effective test cases.
+Key concepts such as the difference between `Error` and `Fatal`, crafting meaningful failure messages, and organizing internal vs. external tests are explored.
 Additionally, we'll cover useful helper functions, alternative testing packages, and provide practical examples to help you develop reliable, maintainable tests for your Go applications.

-Table-Driven Testing For Flexible And Scalable Tests
+Table-Driven Testing for Flexible and Scalable Tests

 Table-driven testing is a powerful and efficient way to create clean, reusable, and scalable tests in Go.
 By defining test cases as data in tables, you can minimize duplication and easily extend test coverage by adding new cases.
 This chapter covers how to implement table-driven tests, demonstrating how to isolate test logic, reduce redundancy, and ensure your tests remain organized.
 You will also learn advanced techniques like running sub-tests, parallelizing table-driven tests, and handling setup and teardown logic for enhanced performance and clarity